 - Contact the school to speak informally with the appropriate or designated member of staff as soon as you have a concern.
-This may be your daughter's form tutor, Year Learning Coordinator or the Deputy or Assistant Head who has responsibility for your daughter's year group. - If the concern is about the Headteacher, you should initially discuss this with the Headteacher. - If your concern is not resolved you will be referred to the next stage of the complaint procedure.
+This may be your child's form tutor, Head of Year or the Deputy or Assistant Head who has responsibility for your daughter's year group. - If the concern is about the Headteacher, you should initially discuss this with the Headteacher. - If your concern is not resolved you will be referred to the next stage of the complaint procedure.